BinaryMisfit/foolishly-sparked/README.md

 #### Interesting Facts

 - <sub>The original name for this project was Sims Toolkit.
 However after learning about Sims 4 Toolkit predating this project it was renamed to Foolishly Sparked.
-I felt it was only respectful to him as he started work on his toolset long before this project started.</sub>
+I felt it was only respectful as the work on Sims 4 Toolkit started long before this project.</sub>
 - <sub>Most of the referenced project's authors have been privately contacted regarding the use of their code where possible.</sub>